How to Install Opera Browser on Ubuntu Linux

 Remove Opera APT Repository and GPG Key

-Optionally, you can also delete the GPG key associated with the Opera Browser package:
+Optionally, delete the GPG key associated with Opera:

-Note: This step is optional and depends on your plans for using Opera Browser on your system.
+Note: This step is optional and depends on your plans for using Opera on your system.

 To rectify this, begin by removing the additional entries, ensuring to retain the original: